sailfishos-sony-tama/tbuilder-project/README.md

 - add droid-hal packages to RPMS/`target_name` folder, as done for OBS builds.
-In addition to droid-hal, you can add other packages that require droid parts, such as droidmedia
+In addition to droid-hal, you can add other packages that require droid parts, such as droidmedia.
+See below for a list.

 Here, the following convention is used: